ablox/replicat/README.md

 2. Jacob:  replicat --clusterKey aa88aa88aa88 --directory /tmp/foo (this uses machine's hostname:port as the name)

 3. James:  replicat --clusterKey aa88aa88aa88 --directory /tmp/foo

+// Instances are using tmp folder for testing.
+Switch to a permanant folder for production or long term use.